lim800/SemiProject/README.md

 # SemiProject

-This repository is regarding self-projects or group-projects.
+This repository is about self-projects or group-projects.